josephsgithub/pyfun/hello/README.md

 ## [⏫ No Python IDLE?](#table-of-contents)

-We have covered a lot of concepts in this first lesson, much more than more textbooks would for “hello world” but you are learning it correctly, the way most professionals use Python, not the way many traditional educators and books would have you learn it, unfortunately.
+We have covered a lot of concepts in this first lesson, much more than most textbooks would for “hello world” but you are learning it correctly, the way most professionals use Python, not the way many traditional educators and books would have you learn it, unfortunately.
 Many would have you play around with Python IDLE